NVFL/Markov-Chain-Model/README.md

 # A Markov Chain Model for Identifying Changes in Daily Activity Patterns of People Living with Dementia

+This repository contains the code for the statistical tests and algorithm described in the paper "[A Markov Chain Model for Identifying Changes in Daily Activity Patterns of People Living with Dementia](https://ieeexplore.ieee.org/document/10171194)".

 ## Dependencies

 In order to generate the datasets and run the statistical experiments and algorithm, your environment will need to contains the following main packages: